Björn Borg: 1977 – Second Wimbledon title and world No.1 ranking

 In February 1977 World Championship Tennis (WCT) sued Borg and his management company IMG claiming that Borg had committed a breach of contract by electing to participate in the competing 1977 Grand Prix circuit instead of the WCT circuit.
 Borg eventually played, and won, a single WCT event, the Monte Carlo WCT.
 An out-of-court settlement was reached whereby Borg committed to play six or eight WCT events in 1978 which were then part of the Grand Prix circuit.

 Borg skipped the French Open in 1977 because he was under contract with WTT, but he repeated his Wimbledon triumph, although this time he was pushed much harder.
 He defeated his good friend Vitas Gerulaitis in a semifinal in five sets.
+His match with Gerulaitis was deemed by Wimbledon itself as "probably the greatest gentlemen's singles match played at Wimbledon".
 In the 1977 final Borg was pushed to five sets for the third time in the tournament, this time by Connors.
 The win propelled Borg to the No. 1 ranking in the ATP point system, albeit for just one week in August.
-Prior to the 1977 US Open, Borg aggravated a shoulder injury while waterskiing with Vitas Gerulaitis.
+Before the 1977 US Open, Borg aggravated a shoulder injury while waterskiing with Vitas Gerulaitis.
 This injury ultimately forced him to retire from the Open during a Round of 16 match vs Dick Stockton.
 Borg was rated number one for 1977 by Tennis Magazine (France), Tennis Magazine (U.S.), Barry Lorge, Lance Tingay, Rino Tommasi, Judith Elian and Rod Laver.
 Borg was also named "ATP Player of the Year".
 Through 1977, he had never lost to a player younger than himself.

 1978 – French and Wimbledon titles

 Borg was at the height of his career from 1978 through 1980, completing the French Open-Wimbledon double all three years.
 In 1978, Borg won the French Open with a win over Vilas in the final.
-Borg did not drop a set during the tournament, a feat only he, Năstase (in 1973), and Rafael Nadal (in 2008, 2010, 2017 and 2020) have accomplished at the French Open during the open era.
-Borg defeated Connors in straight sets in the 1978 Wimbledon final.
-At the 1978 US Open, now held on hard courts in Flushing Meadow, New York, he lost the final in straight sets to Connors.
+Borg did not drop a set during the tournament, a feat only he, Năstase (in 1973), and Rafael Nadal (in 2008, 2010, 2017, and 2020) have accomplished at the French Open during the open era.
+In round one of Wimbledon Borg was 2 sets to 1 down, 3–1 down, and 30–40 on his serve, one point from going a double break down against the big serving 6 feet 7 inches tall Victor Amaya.
+Borg came back to win in five sets.
+Borg beat Connors in straight sets in the final.
+At the 1978 US Open, now held on hard courts in Flushing Meadows, New York, he lost the final in straight sets to Connors.
 Borg was suffering from a bad blister on his thumb that required pre-match injections.
 That autumn, Borg faced John McEnroe for the first time in a semifinal of the Stockholm Open, and lost.
 Borg was named ATP Player of the Year and was the first ITF World Champion.